LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 ## Overview

-The IBM FHIR Server Validation component ([fhir-validation](https://github.com/IBM/FHIR/tree/master/fhir-validation)) provides Java APIs for validating FHIR resources using constraints specified in their corresponding structure definitions.
+The IBM FHIR Server Validation module ([fhir-validation](https://github.com/IBM/FHIR/tree/master/fhir-validation)) provides Java APIs for validating FHIR resources using constraints specified in their corresponding structure definitions.
 For example, in the Patient resource, we have the following constraint:

 ```java
 @Constraint(